MicrosoftDocs/dynamics-365-unified-operations-public/articles/talent/Creating-jobs-Attract.md

 may appoint one or more delegates to work on their behalf.
 To read more about delegates please refer to the **Role management** document.

-Note: The hiring team can be updated after the job is activated.
+The hiring team can be updated after the job is activated.

 **Process**
 ---------------